 Nope, just his imagination!
 Or was it wishful thinking?
 Max was indeed awake, but had merely been looking around the room at the exact moment he had been, and their eyes had briefly met.
 Of course, the chances of the introverted photo-nerd noticing him at that exact moment were next to zero.
 Taking in her surroundings, Max seemed to be recovering from whatever had been afflicting her a moment ago.

-Watching her out of the corner of his eye, Max brushed her neck-length brown hair back behind her ear as she picked up a photograph from her polaroid camera, scrutinizing it heavily.
-Perhaps nothing out of the ordinary had been happening with Max, and Kevin’s oncoming super-migraine had simply put him on edge.
+Watching her out of the corner of his eye, he watched as Max brushed her neck-length brown hair back behind her ear as she picked up a photograph from her polaroid camera, scrutinizing it heavily.
+Perhaps nothing out of the ordinary had been happening with Max, and Kevin’s super-migraine had simply put him on edge.
 Max seemed to be stressing over her photograph, as she was known to do, but his classmates’ self-consciousness toward her own artwork wasn’t his biggest problem.

 Looking down at his desk, he regarded his own work with a cold and calculating gaze.
 The problem was that Mr. Jefferson, intolerable bastard that he was, had insisted that every student in his photography class submit a photograph into this pretentious contest.
 And of course, it was called “Everyday Heroes,” what else would it be called?
 The contest itself wasn’t the issue, though.
 The issue was that Kevin was such a perfectionist with his own photography that in the past two weeks he had taken dozens of photographs and only three had seemed worthy.
 Now, naturally, they all seemed ridiculous.
 Having spent most of last night sorting through possibilities, he had narrowed his possible entry down to the final three failures that sat before him.